gplepage/corrfitter/doc/html/_sources/corrfitter.txt

     ...

-The first, second, third, *etc.* lines for each label come from the first, second, third, *etc.* Monte Carlo iterations, respectively.
+The first, second, third, *etc.* lines for each label come from the first, second, third, *etc.* Monte Carlo iterations, respectively; this allows the code to compute correlations between different types of data.

 We use the tools in :mod:`gvar.dataset` designed for reading files in this format::